 Using the Creative Cloud to Share/View Files and Collaborate

 Was this file compatibility guide helpful?
 What CC or “version conversion” questions can we answer for you?
-Just use the comments below and we’ll get back to you quickly…
+Just leave a comment below and we’ll get back to you promptly…